 An Environmental Impact Assessment (EIA) or screening has been completed.
 The required mitigation and compensation measures for protecting the environment are implemented.
-For sites located in or near biodiversity- sensitive areas, an appropriate assessment, where applicable, has been conducted and based on its conclusions the necessary mitigation measures are implemented.
+For sites located in or near biodiversity-sensitive areas, an appropriate assessment, where applicable, has been conducted and based on its conclusions the necessary mitigation measures are implemented.
 LE 02 Prereq The new construction is not built on sites that are defined as LE 02 1 a.
 Arable land and crop land, b.
 Land of recognised high biodiversity value or habitat of endangered species, or c.
 Land matching the definition of forest.
-The Energy Performance Certificate (EPC) will not be required as evidence, but will be followed up with a check box in the Assessment Scoring and Reporting Tool.
-The type of area m 2 referred to has not been defined within the taxonomy.
-A cl website. arification will be j posted on SGBC

-Mat01, criteria 2 is applicable to buildings of all sizes
+^{} The Energy Performance Certificate (EPC) will not be required as evidence, but will be followed up with a check box in the Assessment Scoring and Reporting Tool.

-Hea02 accepts emission limits \leq 0,06 mg/m3
+- Mat01, criteria 2 is applicable to buildings of all sizes - Hea02 accepts emission limits < 0,06 mg/m3